Martha M. Place: Background

 Martha Place was born Martha "Mattie" Garretson on September 18, 1849, in Readington Township, New Jersey, to Ellen (née Wyckoff) and Isaac V. N. Garretson.
 Place was struck in the head by a sleigh at age 23; her brother claimed that she never completely recovered and that the accident left her mentally unstable.
-Place lived in New Jersey and worked as a dressmaker.
-She married a man named Wesley Savacool, but she abandoned him after giving birth to their son, Ross Savacool.
-Wesley left when Ross was three, and facing hardship, Martha gave Ross up for adoption, going to the Ashenbach family of Newark who had recently lost a son.
+Before relocating to New York, Place lived in New Jersey, working as a dressmaker.
+She married a man named Wesley Savacool and had a son, Ross Savacool.
+Wesley left the relationship when Ross was three and, finding herself in hardship, Martha gave Ross up for adoption to the Ashenbach family of Newark, who had recently lost a son.
 They renamed him William.

-In 1893 Martha relocated to New York and went to work as a housekeeper for a man named William W. Place, at 598 Hancock Street in Brooklyn.
-She married him later that year.
-After the marriage Martha asked that they get another housekeeper: Hilda Jans.
+In 1893 Martha went to work as a housekeeper for a man named William W. Place, at 598 Hancock Street in Brooklyn, whom she married later that year.

 Place had a daughter named Ida from a previous marriage.
 William married Martha to help him raise his daughter, although it was later rumored that Martha was jealous of Ida.
 William called the police at least once after his wife threatened to kill Ida.